PFCCLab/TeraMoE/README.md

 ### Install NVSHMEM

-TeraMOE depends on NVSHMEM.
+TeraMoE depends on NVSHMEM.
 See the [NVSHMEM Installation Guide](third-party/README.md).

 ### Install